Some of us are too busy to care about the difference between content writing and copywriting.

 Well, I suggest you mull all this over.

-If however, you’re starting to see the proverbial light, you know where to find me.
+If however, you’re starting to see the proverbial light, click here to find out more.